radanalyticsio/spark-operator/CONTRIBUTING.md

 be merged from the master branch into the 1.0 branch if applicable.
 Changes that are dependent on additional changes to the abstract-operator however cannot be merged into the 1.0 branch.

+### Note on building in the master branch

+The *make package* command will use *mvn clean install* to build the parent pom, annotator, and abstract-operator and install them in the local .m2 repository before building the spark-operator.
+These components are not treated as modules, just co-located projects.
+The build is done this way to preserve spark-operator as an uberjar (making all of the components modules in the parent pom breaks this).

 ## CHANGELOG.md

 The changelog should be updated when changes are made to the repository.
 In particular, changes to the top-level pom file and/or